Dental Fillings in Rockville, MD

 Can a dental filling be redone?

 Yes.
-A dental filling can be redone for a number of reasons.
+We can redo a dental filling for a number of reasons.
 The most common reason patients get a filling redone is because their old amalgam filling is failing.
 Fillings that fail cause tooth pain, sensitivity to hot and cold foods, and new infections.
 Your dentist can remove your old filling and apply a new resin filling in a single visit.

 Cavities of all sizes should be examined, although there are some special cases for small cavities.
-A small cavity that has not penetrated through tooth enamel can be left without a filling, although you should still see the dentist for their professional recommendation.
+A small cavity that has not penetrated through tooth enamel might not need a filling.
+However, you should still see the dentist for their professional recommendation.
 Do not self-diagnose without talking to your dentist.